E-Commerce Platform

 Grocery shopping is one of the essential daily activities among consumers in the world.

 If we focus on the US market, the e-commerce sector is constantly advancing and developing across all industries.
-Online grocery retail has become a go-to channel to buy foodstuff for a growing number of households across the country.
+Online grocery retail has become a go-to channel to buy food for a growing number of households across the country.

-Statistic: In the United States, Grocery delivery e-commerce revenue will exceed 257 billion U.S. dollars in 2024 and is expected to surpass the 422 billion dollar threshold by 2028.The Online grocery customer base counts around 138 million shoppers and is forecast to grow further in the upcoming years.
+Statistic: In the United States, Grocery delivery e-commerce revenue will exceed 257 billion U.S. dollars in 2024 and is expected to surpass the 422 billion dollar threshold by 2028.
+The Online grocery customer base counts around 138 million shoppers and is forecast to grow further in the upcoming years.

-Knowing all that and with the clients in the US, Canada, and Europe the UX team is continuously researching, testing, conducting interviews, and talking to clients to better understand today's shopper.
+Knowing all that and with the clients in the US, Canada, and Europe, the UX team is continuously researching, testing, conducting interviews, and talking to clients to better understand today's shopper.

 Determining the Priority & Observation

-Being the UX Researcher in the team, my job was to follow the market trends and elaborate them with Project managers and clients.
+Being the UX Researcher in the team, my job was to follow the market trends and elaborate them with the Project managers and clients.

-To help me better understand and the shoppers, how they feel, what they do, how they interact with our platform I use the following tools: HotJar, Microsoft Clarity, Google Analytics, TrymyUI, and spend time collecting and synthesizing reviews, data and interviews.
+To help me better understand the shoppers, how they feel, what they do, and how they interact with our platform, I use the following tools: HotJar, Microsoft Clarity, Google Analytics, TrymyUI, and spend time collecting and synthesizing reviews, data, and interviews.

 Comparing all the research findings with the reviews coming from users, it was not a surprise to see the results and determine the high priority!